1EdTech/openbadges-specification/ob_v3p0/integrity.md

 ##### Sign Nested Credentials

-A <a href="#verifiablepresentation">VerifiablePresentation</a> has nested [=verifiable credentials=].
-The [[[VC-DATA-MODEL]]] specification does not specify how to encode a JWT Payload when the credential has nested credentials (it does have an <a href="https://www.w3.org/TR/vc-data-model/#example-verifiable-presentation-using-jwt-compact-serialization-non-normative">example</a> of an encoded presentation with a nested credential).
+A [VerifiablePresentation](#verifiablepresentation) has nested [=verifiable credentials=].
+The [[[VC-DATA-MODEL]]] specification does not specify how to encode a JWT Payload when the credential has nested credentials (it does have an [example](https://www.w3.org/TR/vc-data-model/#example-verifiable-presentation-using-jwt-compact-serialization-non-normative) of an encoded presentation with a nested credential).
 To help ensure interoperability, this specification does define how to encode the JWT Payload with nested credentials.

 The JSON Web Token Proof for each nested credential MUST be created prior to creating the JWT Payload for the parent presentation.
-Because the JSON Web Token Proof for each nested credential is a Compact JWS string rather than a JSON object, the data model for a signed <a href="#verifiablepresentation">VerifiablePresentation</a> is <a href="#presentationjwspayload">PresentationJwsPayload</a>.
+Because the JSON Web Token Proof for each nested credential is a Compact JWS string rather than a JSON object, the data model for a signed [VerifiablePresentation](#verifiablepresentation) is [PresentationJwsPayload](#presentationjwspayload).

-1. Create a JSON object using the <a href="#presentationjwspayload">PresentationJwsPayload</a> data model.
+1. Create a JSON object using the [PresentationJwsPayload](#presentationjwspayload) data model.
 2. Copy all of the claims from the parent presentation to the new JSON object except for the nested credentials.
 3. Process each nested credential:
    - If the nested credential is already signed with a JSON Web Token Proof, simply add the Compact JWS string to the new JSON object.